l2ep-epmlab/VSC_Lib/README.md

 * Simulink (>R2016a)
 * Simscape electrical Specialized Technology (>R2015a)

-Note: the recommanded Matlab versions is above R2021a, VSCLib can be run on version before but it is not fully tested
+Note: the recommended Matlab versions is above R2021a, VSCLib can be run on version before but it is not fully tested

 ## Installation
 1. Download the library from this repositery